manofwhitebrown/hackathon/README.md

 Open the browser console (F12) and read the actual error.

-- "Server is missing GEMINI_API_KEY" — the key wasn't added, or you didn't redeploy after adding it
+- "Server is missing GEMINI_API_KEY": the key wasn't added, or you didn't redeploy after adding it
-- A model/Gemini error — the app tries three different models automatically if one is busy, so this should be rare.
+- A model/Gemini error: the app tries three different models automatically if one is busy, so this should be rare.
 If it still happens, check ai.google.dev/gemini-api/docs/models for current model names
-- "Could not reach the AI service" — you opened index.html directly as a file instead of the deployed URL
+- "Could not reach the AI service": you opened index.html directly as a file instead of the deployed URL
-- File too large — 4MB limit, compress the image or use a shorter document
+- File too large: 4MB limit, compress the image or use a shorter document

 ## Notes